Marquette vs. Wisconsin College Basketball Predictions & Picks - December 2

 Marquette Performance Insights

+- Wisconsin hits 5.9 three-pointers per game (294th in college basketball), while its opponents have made 6.6 on average.

-- Marquette has won the turnover battle on average this season, committing 8.4 per game (11th in college basketball) while forcing 15.3 (41st in college basketball).
+- Wisconsin has had fewer turnovers than its opponents this season, committing 9.4 per game (33rd in college basketball) while forcing 14.3 (70th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.